romangrewal/owasp-juice-shop-solutions/solutions/level1/exposed-metrics/exposed-metrics.md

-## Error Handling
+## Exposed Metrics
-### Challenge: Provoke an error that is neither very gracefully nor consistently handled.
+### Challenge: Find the endpoint that serves usage data to be scraped by a popular monitoring system

 * Scroll through https://prometheus.io/docs/introduction/first\_steps
 * Notice several mentions of /metrics as the default path scraped by Prometheus